sankeer28/Gemini-Homework-Helper/README.md

 - Mobile-friendly layout.
 - Markdown support for output.
 - User can copy AI output.
+- User/Document character count is shown. - **AI response will not work for documents/input that exceed the 32k character limit**

 ## Usage
 1. Go to https://gemini-homework-helper.vercel.app/